PostHog vs Plausible for Solo Developers

 Scope is dramatically different.
 PostHog is a product analytics platform that includes feature flags, session replay, A/B tests, and surveys.
 Plausible is a privacy-first pageview tool.
 Calling them competitors is a stretch in some ways.
 They overlap on pageview tracking and source attribution, but the rest of their feature sets barely touch.

 Script weight and performance are not close.
-Plausible's script is around 1kb gzipped.
-PostHog's is in the tens of kilobytes depending on features enabled.
+Plausible's script is about 2.5KB, which the company puts at roughly 54 times smaller than GA4's 135KB gzipped payload.
+PostHog's bundle is in the tens of kilobytes depending on features enabled, though PostHog now ships an experimental slim bundle and per-feature extension bundles to trim that.
 For a marketing site that lives or dies on Core Web Vitals, the difference is meaningful.
 For an authenticated SaaS dashboard where the user already loaded React, it is noise.

 Privacy posture is genuinely different.
 Plausible is fully cookieless and built around aggregate data, which means no cookie banner required in most jurisdictions.
 PostHog can be configured to respect privacy, but the defaults capture more user-level data, and you almost always need a consent banner.
 For solo developers operating in the EU, this distinction has legal weight.